HomeHEALTH & NUTRITIONAre Grapes Toxic to...

 Free Subscribtion

-Grapes and raisins are highly toxic to dogs and can cause sudden kidney failure, even in small amounts.
-Symptoms include vomiting, lethargy, and loss of appetite.
-Immediate veterinary care is critical if your dog eats grapes, as toxicity levels vary widely between dogs.
+Grapes are highly toxic to dogs and can cause severe kidney failure, even in small amounts.
+Both grapes and raisins should be avoided entirely, and immediate veterinary care is essential if a dog eats any.

 DoggyZine.com